cellml/libcellml/docs/tutorials/tutorial1/outline1.rst

 - read the contents of a CellML file;
 - deserialse its contents using the :code:`Parser` to create a :code:`Model` structure;
 - investigate the hierarchical contents of the :code:`Model`, including the :code:`Components`, :code:`Variables`, and MathML blocks; and
-- serialise the model and write to another file.
+- serialise the model and write to another file using the :code:`Printer`.

 C++ instructions
 ----------------